FuadModaresi/Yar-e-Dabestani/README.md

 -   **Subject-Based Curriculum**: The app is neatly organized by subjects, providing a clear structure for students to navigate through lessons and learning materials.
 -   **Progressive Web App (PWA)**: The application is fully PWA-enabled, allowing for installation on mobile devices and offline access to learning content.

+## 📚 Subjects

+The platform provides dedicated learning modules for core high school science and mathematics subjects.
+Each section is designed to build a strong foundation and is supported by a specialized AI tutor.

+-   ### 📐 **Math (ریاضی)**
+    This section focuses on building a strong foundation in key mathematical concepts.
+The AI tutor helps demystify complex topics in algebra, calculus, and geometry, offering step-by-step guidance and visualizing functions with interactive graphs.
+It's designed to help students build problem-solving skills and prepare for university entrance exams.

+-   ### ⚛️ **Physics (فیزیک)**
+    Explore the fundamental principles of the universe, from classical mechanics to modern physics.
+The AI tutor assists in breaking down complex laws and theories, making abstract concepts more tangible with real-world examples and clear explanations.

+-   ### 🧪 **Chemistry (شیمی)**
+    Dive into the world of atoms, molecules, and chemical reactions.
+This module covers everything from the periodic table to organic chemistry.
+The AI tutor can help you balance chemical equations, understand reaction mechanisms, and learn the properties of different substances.

+-   ### 🧬 **Biology (زیست شناسی)**
+    Uncover the wonders of the living world.
+This section covers topics from cellular biology and genetics to ecology and human anatomy.
+The AI tutor helps students visualize complex biological processes and understand the intricate systems that govern life.

 ## 🚀 Tech Stack

 -   **Framework**: [Next.js](https://nextjs.org/) (App Router)